-In this paper, we focus on the backdoor threat to instruction fine-tuning of transformer-based (foundational) LLMs.
-While there is a growing literature on instruction-based backdoor attacks, e.g., \cite{xu2023instructions,shu2023exploitability,wan2023poisoning,Woodside24}, to our knowledge existing studies have not fully investigated how attack efficacy depends on the chosen attack configuration (the attacker's ``hyperparameter'' choices) as well as on the operational scenario in play.
-As just some examples, we shed light on: whether a backdoor is most effective if the trigger is placed at the beginning, at the end, at a fixed position, or in a random position within an instruction prompt; the effect on attack success when the trigger position chosen for fine-tuning examples differs from that used operationally; how well an attack {\it transfers} from one review domain (movie reviews) to another (customer reviews of other products); how effective an attack is if only a subset of the trigger words, stemmed words, or synonyms are used; the relative efficacy of ``clean" versus ``dirty" label attacks.
+In this paper, we focus on the backdoor threat to instruction fine-tuning of transformer-based LLMs.
+While there is a growing literature on instruction-based backdoor attacks, \eg \cite{xu2023instructions,shu2023exploitability,wan2023poisoning,Woodside24}, to our knowledge existing studies have not fully investigated how attack efficacy depends on the chosen attack configuration (the attacker's hyper-parameter choices) as well as on the operational scenario in play.
+As just some examples, we shed light on: whether a backdoor is most effective if the trigger is placed at the beginning, at the end, at a fixed position, or in a random position within an instruction prompt; the effect on attack success when the trigger position chosen for fine-tuning examples differs from that used operationally (at test time); how well an attack {\it transfers} from one review domain (movie reviews) to another (product or service reviews); how effective an attack is if only a subset of the trigger words, stemmed words, or synonyms are used; the relative efficacy of clean-label versus dirty-label attacks.

-Moreover, while there is growing work on defenses against instruction backdoors, {\it e.g.}, \cite{Onion},\cite{Liu22}, there is a relative paucity of such defenses, compared, {\it e.g.}, to the image classification domain, for which numerous defenses against backdoors have been proposed, {\it e.g.}, \cite{backdoors22}.
+Moreover, while there is growing work on defenses against instruction backdoors, {\it e.g.}, \cite{Onion},\cite{Liu22}, there is a relative paucity of such defenses, compared to the image classification domain, for which numerous defenses against backdoors have been proposed \cite{backdoors22}.
 Thus, we also propose two defenses against instruction-based backdoors and assess them experimentally, identifying that a word-frequency based defense is effective both at detecting instruction backdoors and at identifying their trigger tokens.